Groen Sebenza Programme – Growing our Future

 - Good leadership potential.

-The following organisations, institutions and government departments are host institutions to the 800 ‘pioneers’:
+The following organisations, institutions and government departments are/were host institutions to the 800 ‘pioneers’:

 SANBI - South African National Biodiversity Institute